 * AlphaBitch: Tiffany has shades of this.

-* BittersweetEnding: [[spoiler: Jill survives, but is traumatized by everything she's gone through and is plagued by nightmares of the Stranger.]]
+* BittersweetEnding: [[spoiler: Jill survives and the Stranger is taken into custody, but Jill has been left severely traumatised by everything she's gone through and is plagued by nightmares of the Stranger.]]

 * BrickJoke: When Jill is being given a tour of the house, Chester the cat is first seen eagerly watching the birds in the aviary. [[spoiler:Come the end of the film, and he finally gets to eat at least one of the birds.]]